Timeline of the COVID-19 pandemic in Alberta: January

 The highest number of active cases was reached during the fifth wave driven by the highly contagious Omicron variant.

 By January 13, 85.7% of Alberta residents who were 12 and over were fully vaccinated and 89.7% had at least one vaccination.

 There were 62,733 active cases on January 13.
 The province's testing capacity was stretched beyond its capacity.
 Kenney responded to federal health minister's suggestion of mandatory vaccinations to prevent straining healthcare systems that were already stretched thin that Alberta would not introduce a mandate.

-On January 18, Reuter's fact checker debunked misinformation about the efficacy of COVID-19 vaccinations that was being spread on social media misquoting Alberta government data.
+On January 18, Reuters fact checker debunked misinformation about the efficacy of COVID-19 vaccinations that was being spread on social media misquoting Alberta government data.
 The data from November through January showed that over 6900 patients out of 100,000 unvaccinated patients between 70 and 79 years were hospitalized with COVID and 1885 had died.
 This is compared to about 40 of the 100,000 in the same age group who had received three doses and were hospitalized; 2 out of 100,000 were fully vaccinated and had died.

 February

 During the fifth wave, on February 2, the province set a new pandemic record high with 1,627 people hospitalized.
 It was the first time during the pandemic that the number exceeded 1600.
 The 16 highest daily case counts in Alberta all occurred since mid-January.

-Alberta's vaccine passport programthe Restrictions Exemption Program—ended on February 9 at midnight.
+The Restrictions Exemption Program—ended on February 9 at midnight.
 On February 14 masks were no longer required in schools.
 Theresa Tam, Canada's chief medical officer, announced on February 19 that the fifth wave driven by the Omicron variant had passed its peak.